GustavoSantosSantana/Trireme/Software Requirements Specification V2.md

 **Requirement:**
 The task management system shall accept user commands to perform operations on the tasks and other processes within, interacting with a centralized database to read and write data as needed.
 The system shall provide responses to the user, confirming actions, retrieving requested information, or notifying the user of errors, ensuring smooth interaction and data flow between the user and the database.

+**Testing:** This will be tested during integration tests using selenium and python by inputting info into the app and then calling the info elsewhere on the app  for confirmation.

 #### Level 0 Task Management Data Flow (Context):

 ![Level 0 Task Management Data Flow (Context)](https://github.com/GustavoSantosSantana/Trireme/blob/main/Images/Level_0_Sys_Context.png)